DataPower-on-Azure/DataPower-install/README.md

-# Migration guide for DataPower from local deployment to conatainerized pods running on OpenShift
+# Migration guide for DataPower from local Docker deployment to conatainerized pods running on OpenShift

 ## Local Deployment

 **Pre-Reqs**

 1. Install [Docker](https://docs.docker.com/get-docker/) or [Podman](https://podman.io/getting-started/installation) locally on your own device.
+  - If you choose to use Podman, please change the appropriate commands below from `docker` to `podman`.

 **Instructions**